GravityShark/nvim-kick/README.md

 - what if i make a neovim distro purely made to be mouse and input mode only
 	- sounds stupid but there is a lack of extremely lightweight (i. e. cli/tui) text editors out there that have good functionality
  	- and its made for people who wont even learn vim motions but be able to use its amazing ecosystem
+    	- im gonna name it devil.nvim or like good.nvim
+       	- or like neo as in taking the vim out of neovim

 > Nows the rest of the uneditted readme